varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 By the end of this lesson, you will be able to:
 - Understand diatonic harmony (chords built from a major scale)
-- Use Roman numeral analysis (I, ii, iii, IV, V, vi, vii°)
+- Use Roman numeral analysis (I, ii, iii, IV, V, vi, viiÂ°)
 - Identify chord families (Tonic, Subdominant, Dominant)
 - Understand harmonic function and tension/resolution
 - Analyze common chord progressions (I-IV-V, I-V-vi-IV, etc.)